Vipitis/shadertoys-dataset/README.md

 $>python filter.py --input "./data/annotated/." --output "./data/prepared/" --filters "all"
 ```
 This script will use the annoated data and apply a series of filters.
 Filters are specified in [filters.py](./filters.py).
 The `all` filter will apply all filters.
 It outputs a Arrow repo into the specified output directory... allowing it to loaded via `datasets.from_disk("../dir/")`.
-(The README.md will contain all kinds of interformation of the filters applied and dependencies used.
-TBD: likely not).